1. Gervase de Peyer's Boosey & Hawkes instruments

 7. Variations in the quality of instruments.

-Throughout this piece, I have mentioned that some instruments are more resonant and so more exciting and attractive to play compared to others, so it’s worth thinking about why that is so.
-The instruments can be the same model, the same age, made to the same standards, so why do we get these variations?
+Throughout this piece, I have mentioned that some instruments are more resonant and so more exciting and attractive to play compared to others, so it's worth thinking about why.
+They can be the same model, the same age, made to the same standards, so why do we get these variations?

 Ted Planas believed that these differences are simply down to how well the pads seal but surely there must be more to it than that.
 Others suggest that they result from minute differences in dimension.
-As a maker myself, our dimensional variations from one top joint, lower joint, bell etc. compared to another are extremely small.
-The most common response I hear to an outstanding instrument is that there must be something unusual, special, or even magical about the bore.
+As a maker myself, our dimensional variations from one instrument to another are extremely small.
+The most common response I hear to an outstanding clarinet is that there must be something unusual, special, or even magical about the bore.

 For me, the reason is simply the nature of each individual piece of wood.
-Some makers keep back the joints etc. with the most attractive looking grain for their highest-level instruments and yet some of the more resonant are sometimes the cheaper ones.
-I’ve often thought that it is about the density of the wood and that wood with small swirls of grain, where tiny branches came off the wood before it was cut into joints, give more density and therefore more resonance.
+According to the theory of acoustics, only the air column inside the clarinet vibrates and the material from which the instrument is made can have no influence on the sound, but all musicians know that it does.
+Some makers keep back the wood with the most attractive looking grain for their highest-level instruments and yet some of the more resonant are sometimes the cheaper ones.
+I've often thought that it is about the density of the wood and that wood with small swirls of grain, where tiny branches came off the wood before it was cut into joints, give more density and therefore more resonance.
 There might well be something in that, but some of the best clarinets I have played do not follow that logic.
 In some ways, this is like judging a reed by its appearance.
 I have tried to do that in the past but without conspicuous success.
 The head of the design team at Yamaha visited us in January 1991 and revealed that they were trying an ultrasonic system to judge the quality of the wood.
 That sounds like an interesting idea if it works.
 When pairing upper and lower joints for our own clarinets, I enjoy trying to match the grain of the two pieces as far as possible though, to be honest, this is probably merely cosmetic.

-A clarinet consists of four separate pieces of wood: barrel, top joint, lower joint and bell and each of these sections can be judged separately.
-It is very fortunate indeed when all four pieces have that exceptional resonance.
-When it comes to the two joints, there is no choice in the matter, it being fixed, but I’m always happy for players to select bells and barrels for their chosen instrument if they wish.
+The four individual pieces of wood that make up the clarinet, barrel, top joint, lower joint and bell, can be judged separately.
+It is very fortunate when all four pieces have that exceptional resonance.
+When it comes to the two joints, there is no choice, it beig fixed by the maker, but I'm always happy for players to select bells and barrels for their chosen instrument if they wish.
 I occasionally mention that my favourite task as a maker is when we have finished a batch of bells, and there might sometimes be as many as 50 available for me to try.
 I love going through them, playing each one for a few seconds and then grading them at one of three or four levels.
-I enjoy it so much, I usually go through them again for a second time to see if I agree with myself.
+I enjoy it so much, I usually play them again to see if I agree with myself.
 The bell is particularly significant because it affects the nature of the entire instrument, all the way through to the top of the upper joint.
 (I keep back the best bells for the professionals).

 So, when it comes to evaluating the two joints, how can that judgement be made?
 Simply playing a few notes of an F major scale will give an overall and accurate impression in a few seconds.
 Then, when playing A, B-flat, B natural and C, at the top end of the top joint, I touch the lower joint E/B key up and down a few times, voicing the sound as fully as I can.
 The bigger the difference the E/B key makes, the more resonant the instrument.
 I would then do something similar around the break, playing open G, G sharp and A, quickly moving resonance fingerings on and off.
 Again, the bigger the difference with the fingerings, the more resonant the instrument.